laurakurek/laurakurek.github.io/index.md

 ## About Me

-I am a 2nd year PhD student advised by [Ceren Budak](https://www.si.umich.edu/people/ceren-budak) and [Eric Gilbert](http://eegilbert.org/) at the University of Michigan in the School of Information.
+I am a 2nd year Ph.D. student advised by [Ceren Budak](https://www.si.umich.edu/people/ceren-budak) and [Eric Gilbert](http://eegilbert.org/) at the University of Michigan in the School of Information.
 I research d/misinformation and other types of manipulation on the internet using both quantitative and qualitative methods.

-Prior to starting my PhD, I worked in industry for several years as a data science specialist at Accenture Federal Services.
+Prior to starting my Ph.D., I worked in industry for several years as a data science specialist at Accenture Federal Services.
 In 2017, I spent a year in the Ural Mountains on a Fulbright Scholarship.

 ## Education